open-power-host-os/builds/README.rst

 $ sudo python setup_environment.py LOGIN

-Naturally, you need to replace LOGIN by the user name you'll use to run host-os-build.py, which should not run using root user, even if that user doesn't exists yet.
+Naturally, you need to replace ``LOGIN`` by the user name you'll use to run ``host-os-build.py``, which should not run using root user, even if that user doesn't exists yet.

 Running